 Students will acknowledge their understanding of the consequences of non-compliance regarding completion of sanctions.

 Students may appeal Administrative Hearing outcomes to the Judicial Council.
 The Judicial Council will hear appeals of all Administrative Hearing cases that result in a recommendation of suspension or expulsion.
 All other cases will be reviewed on a case-by-case basis.

-Appropriate actions taken in instances of non-compliance may include increasing sanctions, assigning or increasing of fines, assigning an additional charge of Contempt, blocking the ability to register, withholding transcripts or graduation, probation, suspension, and contact with parents and/or guardians.
+Appropriate actions taken in instances of non-compliance may include increasing sanctions, assigning an additional charge of contempt of the judicial process, prohibiting the ability to register for classes, withholding transcripts or graduation, disciplinary probation, suspension, and/or notification to parents or guardians.